haneenaltaie/ai-scholarship-tracker-n8n/README.md

 ## Project Objective

-The goal of this workflow is to automate the process of collecting scholarship information, summarizing it using AI, and storing it in a structured tracker.
+The goal of this workflow is to automate the process of collecting scholarship information, summarize it using AI, and store it in a structured tracker.

+---

+## Problem Statement

+Students often find scholarship information scattered across different websites and presented in long, unclear descriptions.
+This makes it difficult to quickly compare opportunities and stay organized.

+This workflow solves that by turning scholarship information into a structured, AI-assisted tracking system.

 ---